1 Pedro 1:1

 who through Him are believers in God, who raised Him from the dead and gave Him glory, so that your faith and hope are in God.

-(d) Faith and hope.
-Our faith and hope are not in ourselves or our works; they are in God and his finished work of redemption.
-We have confidence not because of anything we have done, but because of all the Lord has done on our behalf.
+(e) Faith and hope.
+Our faith and hope are not in ourselves or our works; our faith and hope are in the Lord and his finished work.

 1 Peter 1:22